szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 An optional setting in the configuration file can restrict this effect to only apply to creatures without wearable armor (e.g., dragons, umber hulks).
 This option is **disabled** by default.

+**WARNING**: This component should be run **before** any components that modify the proficiency types of weapons.
+Otherwise, the detection system for the patching will not work as intended and weird things will ensue.

 ### Make darts faster and with longer range (1435) (IWDEE BGEE BG2EE EET)

 This sets their speed factor to 0.
 It's the lightest weapon, realistically.
 It also makes them slightly less inconvenient by giving them a range equivalent to arrows and bolts.

+**WARNING**: This component should be run **before** any components that modify the proficiency types of weapons.
+Otherwise, the detection system for the patching will not work as intended and weird things will ensue.

 ### Make daggers get extra features to compensate for low damage (1440) (IWDEE BGEE BG2EE EET)